Ita Buttrose: Career

+Buttrose utilised the services of celebrity agent Max Markson to assist her with publicity and promotion.

 Television

 Buttrose was a regular on Beauty and the Beast in the 1990s and early 2000s.
-Buttrose was also a regular commentator on the Nine Network breakfast show Today and was at one point considered to replace Kerri-Anne Kennerley in the network's morning slot.
+She was also a regular commentator on the Nine Network breakfast show Today and was at one point considered to replace Kerri-Anne Kennerley in the network's morning slot.

 In June 2013, Buttrose joined Network Ten where she hosted morning program Studio 10 two mornings a week for the station alongside Joe Hildebrand, Sarah Harris, Denise Drysdale and Jessica Rowe.
 The show premiered in late 2013.
 However, 2016 saw Buttrose reduce her appearances on the program to just twice a week to spend more time with her grandchildren.

-Ita made a cameo appearance in episode 7547 of The Bold and the Beautiful alongside Brendan Jones and Amanda Keller as a news reporter airing in March 2017.
+She made a cameo appearance in episode 7547 of The Bold and the Beautiful alongside Brendan Jones and Amanda Keller as a news reporter airing in March 2017.

 In April 2018, Buttrose resigned as panelist on Studio 10 to focus on other parts of her life, including spending more time with her grandchildren and writing.

 Since leaving Network Ten, Buttrose has appeared on The Morning Show on the Seven Network and filled in for Sonia Kruger on Today Extra on the Nine Network.
-In 2019 she was appointed chairman of the Australian Broadcasting Corporation (ABC).

-Honours and legacy
+In 2019 she was controversially appointed by Prime Minister Scott Morrison as chair of the Australian Broadcasting Corporation (ABC) for a five-year term.
+Morrison said he had ignored the established selection process and had decided to make a “captains pick” as he had been disappointed the independent panel had not recommended any women.
+She decided against seeking a second term, and was succeeded by Kim Williams in March 2024.